Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Anand Sahib Path:

-The couple recites the Anand Sahib, a hymn from the Guru Granth Sahib, together as a form of prayer, expressing gratitude for their union and seeking blessings for a blissful married life.
+The couple recites the Anand Sahib, a hymn from the Guru Granth Sahib, together as a form of prayer, expressing gratitude for their blissful union and seeking blessings for a blissful married life.

 Anand Sahib Path